J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Chemical thermodynamics.md

 - To describe states and the effect of _reactions_, one needs the tools of [[Classical Thermodynamics]]
-- To understand what is happening and make calculations based on the states of _molecules_, one needs the tools of [[Statistical thermodynamics]]
+- To understand what is happening and make calculations based on the states of _molecules_, one needs the tools of [[Foundations of statistical thermodynamics]]

 # State variables and reversibility